 René has developed broad engineering skills in new design and retrofit, with a specialty in preserving and protecting historic landmark structures.
-He recently provided state-of-the-art structural engineering design services for the complex rehabilitation and seismic strengthening of the historic UC Berkeley California Memorial Stadium.
-This project created an unusual challenge of strengthening since the 700,000 s.f. structure straddles the active Hayward fault, running approximately from end zone to end zone.
-In addition to his athletic facilities experience, he also works on cultural facilities, education facilities, national laboratory facilities, and overseas earthquake reconnaissance efforts.
+He is currently providing state-of-the-art structural engineering design services for the complex rehabilitation and seismic strengthening of the historic Salt Lake Temple of the Church of Jesus Christ of Latter-Day Saints.
+This project involves the unprecedented base isolation and retrofit of a massive unreinforced stone masonry structure.
+In addition to his cultural facilities experience, he also works on athletic facilities, education facilities, national laboratory facilities, and overseas earthquake reconnaissance efforts.
 René is a licensed Structural Engineer in California, Utah, Oregon, and Wyoming.
 He has a Bachelor’s degree from Cornell University and a Master’s degree from the University of Texas, Austin.

 - Structural Engineers Association of Northern California (SEAONC), Protective Systems Committee, Past-Chair & Member